 “From the late ’60s to present day we more than doubled the ability to deliver water to the farm,” Preston said.
 Now, much of the water that used to seep into the ground makes it to the fields, delivered through piped laterals or concrete ditches like the one on Busch’s farm.

-Kevin Adams, general manager of the nearby Farmers Irrigation District, is familiar with the system of water loss through unlined canals.
+Kevin Adams, the general manager of the nearby Farmers Irrigation District, is familiar with the system of water loss through unlined canals.
 His district’s main earthen canal stretches 75 miles from the Tri-State Diversion Dam, just east of the Wyoming-Nebraska state line.
-Walking alongside it on a sunny afternoon just before the end of irrigation season, Adams pointed to the water gurgling under a bridge, and said the district loses about one-third of that water into the aquifer through seepage, about 1,000 acre feet per day.
+Walking alongside it on a sunny afternoon just before the end of irrigation season, Adams pointed to the water gurgling under a bridge and said the district loses about one-third of that water into the aquifer through seepage, about 1,000 acre-feet per day.